 - Thank the children for finding the sheep for you.
 Count them to make sure they are all there.
 Ask who usually looks after sheep a shepherd.
 There is a window with a picture of a shepherd in the church; did anyone see it while they were looking for the sheep?
 Take the children to see the Good Shepherd window.
-Apart from the words, how do we know this is a shepherd? (holding a shepherd's crook with a sheep standing by him) The words, 'I am the good Shepherd' Who does this refer to?
+Apart from the words at the top of the window, how do we know this is a shepherd? (holding a sheep and a shepherd's crook with sheep standing by him) Who is the Good Shepherd?
 Jesus described himself as the good shepherd, one who would do everything possible to look after his sheep.
 Christians believe Jesus will do anything possible to look after them, and indeed already has done so when he died on the cross.
 There is also a story Jesus told about a shepherd does anyone know it? - Jesus told this story to a group of people who thought he was doing something wrong.
 He had been talking to some bad people and the others thought he should only talk to good people and people who followed him.
 So, Jesus told this story to try and explain why he had been talking to the bad people.
 See if you can understand this while I read the story. - Read the story of the Lost Sheep from a children's Bible.
 Some will give an explanation of the parable, if yours doesn't you need to be prepared to add one.
-If you would like a more creative way of telling the story visit http://bible4schools.org/files/shoebox_story_lost_sheep_4-5_yrs.pdf
+If you would like a more creative way of telling the story visit http://bible4schools.org/files/files/shoebox_story_lost_sheep_4-5_yrs.pdf